American Funds 2015 Target Date Retirement Fund®

-Investment results assume all distributions are reinvested and reflect applicable fees and expenses.
+Investment results reflect the deduction of applicable fees and expenses and the reinvestment of all distributions.
 The investment adviser is currently waiving its management fee of 0.10%.
-After December 31, 2013, the adviser may modify or terminate the waiver, but only with fund board approval.
-In addition, the investment adviser has in the past reimbursed certain expenses for all share classes of the other target date funds.
-Investment results shown reflect the waiver and reimbursements, without which the results would have been lower.
+After December 31, 2014, the adviser may modify or terminate the waiver, but only with fund board approval.
+In addition, the investment adviser has in the past reimbursed certain expenses for all share classes.
+Investment results reflect the waiver and reimbursements, without which the results would have been lower.
 See results without waivers and/or reimbursements.
 Read details about how waivers and/or reimbursements affect the results for each fund.

 § Since the investment option’s inception on 02/01/2007.